The Best Bassinets to Keep Your Baby Close at Night

 - Large footprint + doesn’t slide under a bed

 As a huge fan of Newton’s breathable crib mattress (I really love it), I was thrilled when the brand released a bassinet several years ago and couldn’t wait to try it.
-Based on brand reputation and looks alone, I loved it right out of the box, and I’m happy to report that I loved it even more after actually using it.
-Many Babylist parents agree; it’s one of the most registered-for bassinets in the Babylist Shop.
+Turns out I love it just as much, and many Babylist parents agree: it’s one of the most registered-for bassinets in the Babylist Shop.

-Most parents tell me that the first—and most important—thing that drew them to the Newton bassinet is its mattress.
+The mattress is the first thing that most parents tell me drew them to the Newton bassinet.
 I agree, as it’s also what I love most about it.
 Just like their popular crib mattress, this mini version is 100% breathable, washable and lightweight.
 This matters because anxiety over baby’s sleep is pretty common among new parents (raises hand…)—and anything that can help manage that is something I’m always here for.
-“The peace of mind with the mattress being fully breathable is awesome,” one parent told us in our Best Baby Products survey.
+“The peace of mind with the mattress being fully breathable is awesome,” one parent told us in our annual Most Loved Baby Products survey.

-The other feature I like about this bassinet is the size of the sleep space.
-It’s big—”bigger than most bassinets,” according to another parent we spoke with—which means you’ll be able to use it longer than many other bassinets on the market.
-That matters, even more so since the Newton is on the pricier side as compared to other stationary bassinets.
+Another feature I like about this bassinet is the sleep space.
+It’s big ("bigger than most bassinets,” according to another parent we spoke with), so you’ll be able to use it longer than many other bassinets on the market, and the sides are all mesh.
 It’s also sturdy and timelessly styled, making it a good investment if you plan on having more than one child.

-I found the adjustments on the Newton useful and easy to use.
-There are eight adjustable settings so you can find the height that works best for you, although note that even the highest setting is still rather low if you’re on the taller side.
+The Newton was easy to adjust.
+There are eight height settings, so you can find the one that works best for you—just note that even the highest setting is still rather low if you’re on the taller side.
 (I’m 5’10” for reference.)
-And while I didn’t use it much, I do like the zip-down infant access opening if you’re planning to use the bassinet as a bedside sleeper for easy access to your little one.
-(According to Newton, the bassinet is designed for beds 19.5 inches to 25 inches tall.
-If your bed is taller than this range, you can still use the bassinet, it will just be a bit lower than your bed).
+And while I didn’t use it much, the zip-down side is good for easy access to your baby (a friend used it to slip her hand through to pat her newborn's back) or if you plan to use the bassinet as a bedside sleeper.
 Parents also like that it’s fairly lightweight and easy to move around the house, although note that it doesn’t have wheels.

-Because of the larger sleep space, the Newton has a bigger footprint than some other comparable bassinets.
+Due to its larger sleep space, the Newton has a bigger footprint than some other comparable bassinets.
 The base doesn’t slide under your bed and takes up a decent amount of real estate, even in a larger bedroom or nursery.
-But the tradeoff is there are no splayed legs to trip over, a common parent complaint about many “space-saving” bassinet styles.
-The other con parents note about this bassinet is that the zip-down side is made from fabric, not mesh.
-While this is not a safety concern (the bassinet is approved by the US Consumer Product Safety Commission), parents wish the bassinet had four mesh sides instead of just three.
+But the tradeoff is that there are no splayed legs to trip over, a common parent complaint about many “space-saving” bassinet styles.

 Additional Specs